ovh/docs/pages/cloud/private-cloud/nsx-02-segment-management/guide.en-gb.md

 Then from the **vCenter** console, put two virtual machines on the first segment and two more on the second segment.

-Return to the NSX-T interface in `Network Topology`{.action} to bring up the new network configuration.
+Return to the NSX interface in `Network Topology`{.action} to bring up the new network configuration.

 ![05 display four VM on two segment02](images/05-display-four-vm-on-two-segment02.png)